 Paul Emanovsky, Ph.D., U.S. Department of Defense Joint POW/MIA Accounting Command, Central Identification Laboratory

-Daniel Martin, Maricopa County, State of Arizona (Legal Task Group member)
+Daniel Martin, Maricopa County, State of Arizona (Legal Task Group representative)

 Owen Middleton, Hennepin County Medical Examiner's Office

 Deb Pinto, Harris County Institute of Forensic Sciences (HCIFS)

 Kelly Sauerwein, National Institute of Standards and Technology

 Kate Spradley, Texas State University

 These documents may contain information to help forensic scientists, judges, lawyers, researchers, and other readers better understand the nature, scope, and foundations of the individual disciplines as currently practiced.
 The identification of these documents does not represent an endorsement by OSAC or NIST.
 Only standards that are posted on the OSAC Registry and Technical Guidance documents, are endorsed by OSAC.
 The referenced documents may be subject to copyright.
 Note: Subcommittee position statements or responses to data collections by the subcommittee do not necessarily represent the position of OSAC or NIST.

 * The documents below originated from the former FBI/DoD sponsored SWGANTH working group.
 The website SWGANTH.org as of November 13, 2018 is not affiliated with the former FBI/DoD sponsored group of the same name.